 With a postgraduate certificate you can build on knowledge and skills you’ve already achieved, whether through a degree or equivalent practical or professional experience.
 You can also use it as a bridging programme for postgraduate study or research in an area different from your prior training, experience or qualifications.

-A Master’s programme allows you to undertake advanced study on the main subject in your qualifying undergraduate degree.
+A master’s programme allows you to undertake advanced study – usually on the main subject in your qualifying undergraduate degree.
 Some Master's programmes allow you to move into a different discipline from your undergraduate study.

 These are specially-designed degrees involving high-level study and research.
 They are ideal professional development options for existing and prospective senior managers and leaders.